dsaad68/remote-mcp-azure-function/README.md

 5. **Earnings** - Returns annual and quarterly earnings data including analyst estimates

 Each tool takes a stock symbol as input and returns the corresponding financial data from AlphaVantage.

+## Infrastructure Code Attribution

+The infrastructure code for this project was adapted from [Azure-Samples/remote-mcp-functions-python](https://github.com/Azure-Samples/remote-mcp-functions-python), which provides a template for deploying Python functions as remote MCP tools on Azure.